junxit/us-congress-bills-116/metadata.md

 - 2019-10-23 — Introduced in Senate
 - 2019-10-23 — Read twice and referred to the Committee on Health, Education, Labor, and Pensions.
+- 2019-12-12 — Committee on Health, Education, Labor, and Pensions.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2019-12-17 — Committee on Health, Education, Labor, and Pensions.
+Reported by Senator Alexander with an amendment in the nature of a substitute.
+Without written report.
+- 2019-12-17 — Committee on Health, Education, Labor, and Pensions.
+Reported by Senator Alexander with an amendment in the nature of a substitute.
+Without written report.
+- 2019-12-17 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 370.